Maurice Barrès: Political activism

 In 1893, he wanted to get elected deputy in Neuilly.
 During this election campaign, a group of anarchist companions, including Élisée Bastard, went to his private mansion and began posting up posters supporting the candidacy of the anarchist Louis Galau.
 They also demanded 'reparation by arms', or a duel, so that Barrès would 'pay' for insulting them on his own campaign posters.
 Barrès preferred to send out his servants and did not leave his mansion.
 The servants and a maid went to the group of anarchists and tried to tear down the posters, but were beaten with glue brushes.
 The maid was reportedly stabbed in the hand by one of the anarchists, though this point is uncertain and reflects the politician's position in his complaint.
 Barrès filed a complaint against the anarchists, accusing them of trying to force their way into his home.

 He founded the short-lived review La Cocarde (The Cockade) in 1894 (September 1894 – March 1895) to defend his ideas, attempting to bridge the gap between the far-left and the far-right.
 The Cocarde, nationalist, anti-parliamentarist and anti-foreign, included a diverse collection of contributors from a wide variety of backgrounds (monarchists, socialists, anarchists, Jews, Protestants), including Frédéric Amouretti, Charles Maurras, René Boylesve and Fernand Pelloutier.

 He was again beaten during the 1896 elections in Neuilly, as a candidate of the Socialist leader Jean Jaurès, and then again in 1897 as a nationalist anti-Semitic candidate, having broken with the left-wing during the Dreyfus Affair.

-Barrès then assumed the leadership of the Ligue de la Patrie française (League of the French Fatherland), before taking membership in the Ligue des Patriotes (Patriot League) of Paul Déroulède.
-In 1914, he became the leader of the Patriot League.